History and Purpose

 - You are motivated to learn.
 Students who choose TIU-Florida are typically ready to give the effort needed to benefit from classes for which they are sacrificing.

 - You have learned discipline.
-As a result of being in the workforce, and managing the complexities of both professional and personal responsibilities, many of our students have developed a sense of discipline that serves them well in the EXCEL programs.
+As a result of a rigorous secondary education, being in the workforce, and/or managing the complexities of both professional and personal responsibilities, many of our students have developed a sense of discipline that serves them well in our undergraduate programs.

 - You have broad life experiences.
 Learning theory tells us we learn by relating abstractions to memories of past experiences.
 Drawing on a broad background of experiential knowledge and ethnic diversity allows students to quickly grasp ideas.